James Bremer

 Department of Mathematics, University of Toronto

-My work is principally concerned with the development of efficient algorithms for the numerical solution of elliptic boundary value problems and integral equations.
-Some of my recent projects include:
+My research is principally concerned with the development of efficient algorithms for the numerical solution of elliptic boundary value problems and integral equations.
+Some of my projects include:

 Many of my software packages are available at my GitHub page.